bublinec/Blog/README.md

         - callback function redirects to index

     * show ("/blogs/:id", GET)
+        - find the blog with the id from the request
+        - render the show template in the callback, passing found blog

     * edit ("/blogs/:id/edit", GET)

     * update ("/blogs/:id", PUT)

     * destroy ("/blogs/:id", DELTE)